Frequently Asked Questions (FAQ)

 We need the PDF of your test score report, which includes the student’s name, total score and sub-scores, and date(s) of testing.
 Log onto your College Board or ACT account to access and download your score reports.
 Students can then upload the PDF to their application portal.

 Check out this video for essay tips!
+(New video coming soon for fall 2026 applicants!)

 I am having problems with the online application.
 Whom should I contact?